-From emergency services, to agriculture and food systems, to manufacturing industries, our critical infrastructure systems rely heavily on water.
+From emergency services to agriculture and food systems, to manufacturing industries, our critical infrastructure systems rely heavily on water.
 So much so that following a loss of water services, critical infrastructure can begin to degrade rapidly.
 According to the U.S. Department of Homeland Security after only two hours without water, hospitals can experience up to 66 percent degradation of normal core operations.
-And after four hours, electric generation plants which depend on water for steam generation, cooling, and fire suppression, can see disruptions in their facility’s systems and operations resulting in as much as 99 percent potential degradation.
+And after four hours, electric generation plants that depend on water for steam generation, cooling, and fire suppression, can see disruptions in their facility’s systems and operations resulting in as much as 99 percent potential degradation.
 Without enhancing the resilience of our nation’s water systems, which are intricately intertwined with other critical infrastructure, we leave ourselves vulnerable to potentially catastrophic cascading impacts.

 But how do we build resilience in our water systems?
 What does it even mean to be resilient?
 In Resiliency: What’s the Buzz?, EFCN introduced the concept of resilience and suggested six basic steps to begin the process of determining your community’s general resiliency.
 Today we share a framework that helps system operators think through the potentially cascading impacts of threats in order to build more resilient systems.

-In March 2016, two UK based universities teamed up to develop the Safe & SuRe approach of analyzing the reliability, resilience, and sustainability of water management systems.
+In March 2016, two UK-based universities teamed up to develop the Safe & SuRe approach of analyzing the reliability, resilience, and sustainability of water management systems.
 By framing the issue in terms of threats, systems, impacts, and consequences, the Safe & SuRe approach operationalizes an incredibly complex issue.

 As a systems operator, think about the Threats or events that would result in reduced service.
-Are they on-going internal management issues like insufficient investment?
+Are they ongoing internal management issues like insufficient investment?
 Or maybe they might come in the form of a one-time event outside of your control like a tornado.

 How can these threats exacerbate your Water System?
 What are all of the ways your system might fail?
 An internal structural issue like a pump failure can pose problems for a water system or maybe there is increased water demand because of a rapidly growing population.